- Read these rules!

 - Riders can start as soon as they reach the beginning of the special stage, there are no start times or running order.

-- There will be minimum 30 second time intervals between riders starting a special stage or more depending on the nature of the track.
+- There will be minimum 20 second time intervals between riders starting a special stage.
 This will be enforced when there are queues.

 - The timing system is accurate to the nearest second.
 In the event of a tie, the competitor with the fastest final stage shall be grated the fastest.
 In the event of a tie on the final stage, the preceeding stage time will be used until there is no tie.